kubex-ecosystem/gdbase/README.md

 ## **Roadmap**

-- [x] Configuração dinâmica e automática
+- [x] Dynamic and automatic configuration
-- [x] Suporte a múltiplos bancos (Redis, RabbitMQ, MongoDB, PostgreSQL, SQLite)
+- [x] Multi-DB support (Redis, RabbitMQ, MongoDB, PostgreSQL, SQLite)
-- [x] Túnel SSH integrado
+- [x] Integrated SSH tunnel
-- [x] Orquestração via Docker
+- [x] Docker orchestration
-- [ ] Plugins para novos bancos
+- [ ] Plugins for new databases
-- [ ] Dashboard web para monitoramento
+- [ ] Web dashboard for monitoring

 ---

 ## **Contributing**

-Contribuições são bem-vindas!
-Sinta-se à vontade para abrir issues ou enviar pull requests.
-Veja o [Guia de Contribuição](docs/CONTRIBUTING.md) para mais detalhes.
+Contributions are welcome!
+Feel free to open issues or submit pull requests.
+See the [Contribution Guide](docs/CONTRIBUTING.md) for more details.

 ---